The Seghesio Story

 The family's historic cellar, only the 56th bonded winery in California, was restored using materials original to the building, most significantly, the 85 redwood tanks in which wine had fermented for over a century.

-Ted and Pete continue to preach quality over quantity.
-The vineyards collected over a century now comprise 300 acres in preeminent Sonoma County growing regions, representing some of the region's oldest vines and proprietary clones.
+Ted and Pete continued to preach quality over quantity, and under their leadership Seghesio Family Vineyards became renowned for exceptional Zinfandels and Italian varietals.
+Over 300 acres of vineyards collected over a century now represent some of the region's oldest vines and proprietary clones.

-Seghesio Family Vineyards continues to produce wines made almost exclusively from estate-owned and farmed vineyards, including those Edoardo and Angela first planted in the late 1800's.
+Winemaker Andy Robinson is at the helm of the cellar.
+Having worked alongside Ted for nearly two decades, Andy became Winemaker in 2015.
+Seghesio Family Vineyards continues to produce wines made almost exclusively from estate-owned and farmed vineyards, including those Edoardo and Angela first planted in the late 1800s.

 Family members representing three generations are employed in the daily business united to share their unique heritage.
 We call it “Sharing Uncommon Ground,” yet it is simply our wish to continue Edoardo and Angela’s dream — to sustainably produce great estate wines from vineyards the family first tended in the late 1800's.